linehanMatt/tmp-content/knowledge-base/2.concepts/privacy/what-is-a-data-crosswalk.md

 ---
 title: Understanding Privacy-Safe Data Crosswalks
-description: 'In an era where data is a pivotal asset for analysis and decision-making, the concept of a privacy-safe data crosswalk has become increasingly significant.
-This article aims to demystify the concept of privacy-safe data crosswalks, explaining its importance, methods, and applications in a world where data privacy is paramount.'
+description: 'Demystify the concept, methods, and applications of privacy-safe data crosswalks in a world where data privacy is paramount.'
 lastUpdated: '2024-01-05'
 tags: ['privacy', 'crosswalk']
 ---